liamphmurphy/Prisoner-Text-Adventure/README.md

 # Prisoner-Text-Adventure
-WIP text adventure made with Python with a basic inventory system.
+WIP text adventure made in Python with a basic inventory system.